cad-uix/cad-wp-theme/README.md

-# CAD Kickstarter Theme for Wordpress
+# Oracle Wordpress Theme Framework

 Exclusively used by Custom A Design and Linkage UIX Design Team